GlobalWebIndex/challenge-calcs/README.md

 * **option** - Each question has many options to answer.
 For instance question `What is your gender` will have 2 options `Male` and `Female`.
 * **universe** - All respondents who took our survey.
 * **audience** - Think about it as it's a sample of respondents over which the analysis is made.
 The audience can have some characteristic.
 Let's say that from all respondents (universe) you're interested only in young users which are using iPhone.
 This characteristic is represented by logical JSON expression `{and: [{age: [:young]}, {phone: [:iphone]}]` which is used to filter respondents we want for our analysis.
 Even universe can be audience - you just don't apply any expression which filters respondents.
-* **weighting** - Because we can't ask everybody on planet, each respondent is given some weight cause in our surveys he represents some subset of population with same demographic characteristics.
+* **weighting** - Because we can't ask everybody on planet, each respondent is given some weighting (e.g. they represent 1,000 people) in our data set so when all respondents are combined their weighting sums to the total internet populations and is representative across demographic characteristics.

 ### Metrics
 The analysis include calculated metrics.